scipiox64/Poison-Test-1/README.md

 1. How can I properly stack this effect?
 If the bolt repeatedly hits player while the poison script is running, the health subtraction instances will stack,  but once the first instance returns "_is poisoned" to default (false), then all the instances are stopped, even if they have just begun.

  2. If I set a "Use Antidote" button to SpaceBar, how should I go about making an antidote that would terminate all running instances of this effect?
+Just set _isPoisoned to false on space down?

  3. How would you clean up and condense this further?